gerritvdm/eDivorce/openshift/README.md

 The actual values cannot be stored on Github because this would violate BC Government Github policies.
 The addresses are different for each environment (dev, test, and prod).

-An example of the [nginx-proxy-deploy.overrides.sh](./nginx-proxy-deploy.overrides.sh) script prompting for the value to use for SITEMINDER_WHITE_LIST;
+An example of the [nginx-proxy-deploy.overrides.sh](./nginx-proxy-deploy.overrides.sh) script prompting for the value to use for ALLOW_LIST;
 ```
 Processing deployment configuration; templates/nginx-proxy/nginx-proxy-deploy.yaml ...
 Loading parameter overrides for templates/nginx-proxy/nginx-proxy-deploy.yaml ...